conjurdemos/JWT-Policy-Automation/SETUP.md

 > `*`: In 'Prerequisites: Conjur' section, this is `{{ cluster-id }}`

-Create the namespace for the onboarding service to run.
+Create the namespace for the onboarding service to run:

 ```
 kubectl create -f prep.yml